 All of guest rooms will be renovated to private rooms and all of them will be designed deferent interiors.

-Shared spaces (open kitchen, tatami lounge area, bath rooms and shower room) are not changed in this renovation project, so you will share these spaces with other guests as a same with before renovation.
+Shared spaces (open kitchen, tatami lounge area, bathrooms and shower rooms) are not changed in this renovation project, so you will share these spaces with other guests as a same with before renovation.

 We will close the guest house from around first of January to end of January in 2020 for those renovations.